vadzimk/daltiler/README.md

 # daltiler
-`daltiler` is a desktop application to automate data entry into ERP system from pdf catalogue of one specific vendor.
+`daltiler` is a desktop application to automate product data entry from pdf catalogue into ERP for one particular vendor.

-Because the pdf catalog is also a price-list `daltiler` is used each time pdf catalog is updated.
+Because the pdf catalog is also a price-list, `daltiler` is used each time pdf catalog is updated.

 `daltiler` uses
-- tabula-java as an engine for text extraction from pdf.
+- tabula-java as an engine for text extraction from pdf
-- tabula-python as an interface to python language.
+- tabula-python as an interface to python language
-- python and pandas for data transformation
+- python and pandas for data transformation into client required shape
-- Qt for python as gui library.
+- Qt for python as gui library
 - Qt threads to separate GUI from background process
 - python threads and atomic queue to speed up background i/o bound processing